beansoft/notes-docs/notes_module/topics/Install.md

 2. JBR(JetBrains Runtime)

-   **Android Studio needs JBR to View Richtext Evernote content and Markdown Preview**
+   **Android Studio needs JBR to View Rich-text Evernote content and Markdown Preview**
 > You can install jbr with jcef in the following way:
 >
 > 1. Install the plugin “Choose Runtime”